 Definition of Alcoholism

 The definition of alcoholism has changed over the years, as experts’ understanding of the disease has grown.
 According to the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM), an alcohol use disorder occurs when the recurrent use of alcohol causes clinically and functionally significant impairment, such as health problems, disability, and failure to meet major responsibilities at work, school, or home.
 Alcohol use disorder (AUD) is now classified by using 11 criteria that describe drinking habits.
 By assessing a person according to the new DSM criteria, individuals are now classified as having none, mild, moderate, or severe use disorder.
 Moderate and Severe would be equivalent to addiction.
 The benefit of using the DSM-5 definition of alcohol dependence is it reflects the very dangerous downward spiral many people have from alcohol use, to abuse into alcohol dependence, and then addiction.
-Read more and take a quiz reviewed by Dr. Karl Benzio using the DSM’s 11 criteria here: Alcohol Use Disorder Quiz
+Read more and take a quiz reviewed by Dr. Andrea Chamberlain Benzio using the DSM’s 11 criteria here: Alcohol Use Disorder Quiz

 What it Means to be an Alcoholic